Published On: Jan 14 2014 12:14:40 PM ESTUpdated On: Oct 30 2015 02:00:00 AM EDT

 Donny Most played Ralph Malph, one of Richie's best friends.
 Ralph left with Richie after the 1979-80 season to join the Army.
 The character returned as a guest star for a two-part episode during the show's final season.
 Although he was never seen again, he was later mentioned as having left to continue college to become an optometrist like his father.

 Most has mostly done television acting since "Happy Days" ended.
 He has guest-starred on such shows as "Charles in Charge," "Diagnosis Murder," "Yes, Dear," "Sabrina, the Teenage Witch" and "Star Trek: Voyager."
 In 1999, he had a role in Ron Howard's "EDtv," and has also appeared in "The Great Buck Howard" and the 2010 indie drama "Bones."
-He most recently appeared in the TV series "Men of a Certain Age" and has had a recurring role in "Glee."
+He most recently appeared in the TV series "Men of a Certain Age," had a recurring role in "Glee," and starred in the 2014 low-budget action-comedy "Campin' Buddies."

 Anson Williams played Warren "Potsie" Weber, another of Richie's friends.
 A talented singer, the character became more dimwitted as the show progressed.
 Potsie remained with the show after Richie and Ralph joined the Army, however, he was seen less frequently.